wp-plugins/photospace/readme.txt

 == Changelog ==
+= 1.5.1 =
+* New transparent gif loader
+* Fized ordering - Thanks to Afark

 = 1.5.0 =
 * Now enqueing all scrips and css
 * Now using almost the default galleriffic script